AJKDBlog is excited to bring you the 8th edition of NephMadness!

 - Best Tweeter, Best Blogger, and Group Prizes (see below): NephMadness lunch bags

 - Highest Score and Most Entries.
 Complete the question on the bracket submission site on whether you are part of a group and/or whether you are submitting an official entry on behalf of a group.

 - Best Party.
 Take a photo (or multiple) of your party and tag #NephMadnessParty.
 Check out last year’s winner, II Klinika Nefrologii UMB.

 For all Group Prizes, the maximum number of prizes awarded will be 30 per group (meaning more than 30 individuals can be affiliated with a group, but we will only award 30 prizes per group).

 We will update this blog post on Friday, March 13, with all the materials you’ll need for a successful NephMadness season.
 Until then, join the conversation on Twitter: #NephMadness

 - Anna Burgner @anna_burgner

-Note: Updated March 15th to include NephMadness 2019 information such as regions and brackets, and March 19th for COVID-19 update.
+Note: Updated March 13th to include NephMadness 2020 information such as regions and brackets, and March 19th for COVID-19 update.